mkuangdotcom/AttendEase/README.md

 # Project Overview 🚀

-Welcome to our project!
+Welcome to my face recgonition attendance system project!
 Below, you'll find details about the languages, libraries, and features integrated into our professional-grade solution.

 ## Language and Libraries Utilized 📚